telerik/blazor-docs/components/window/overview.md

 ### Responsiveness

-The Window component can adapt to different screen sizes by making it responsive to changes in the browser window.
+You can make the Window component responsive and allow it to adapt to different screen sizes and changes in the browser window.
 Here is an [example that shows the two possible ways to achieve responsive Window behavior]({%slug window-kb-responsive%}).
 The first method involves utilizing the `Width` and `Height` parameters of the component.
 The second method is to apply custom CSS styles.

 ## Position